Reconfiguring k-path vertex covers: Hardness Results

-\begin{proof} In this proof, we only show the cases for $\mathsf{TS}$ and $\mathsf{TJ}$, because the case for $\mathsf{TAR}$ can be shown similar to the proof of Lemma~\ref{lem:TJ-TAR-equiv}.

-This result can be obtained by constructing polynomial-time reductions from \textsc{Nondeterministic Constraint Logic} (NCL, for short), introduced by Hearn and Demaine~\cite{HearnD05}.
+In this section, we briefly define NCL and show the cases for $\mathsf{TS}$ and $\mathsf{TJ}$, because the case for $\mathsf{TAR}$ can be shown similar to the proof of Lemma~\ref{lem:TJ-TAR-equiv}.
+This result can be obtained by constructing polynomial-time reductions from NCL---a well-known $\mathtt{PSPACE}$-complete problem first introduced by Hearn and Demaine~\cite{HearnD05}.
 This problem is often used to prove the computational hardness of puzzles and games, because a reduction from this problem requires to construct only two types of gadgets, called \textsc{and} and \textsc{or} gadgets.